venkatesh18/ml_inference/inf/distilbert/README.md

 'conda activate aws_neuron_pytorch_p36'

 If this environment is unavailable, choose the available neuron pytorch environment.

+Execute the following commands to install the required packages 'pip install transformers'
+'pip install essential_generators'
 ```

 ## Compile the model

 ```
-To compile the RESNET50 model, run 'compile_neuron_model.py' with the command 'python compile_neuron_model.py'
+To compile the DISTILBERT model, run 'compile_neuron_model.py' with the command 'python compile_neuron_model.py'

-The model compilation may take 2 to 3 minutes.
+The model compilation may take a few minutes.

 The compiled model is stored in the same folder that contains this file.
 ```